yokolet/tranquil-beach/trees_and_graphs/binary_tree_coloring.md

 #### Description

-Given a binary tree, number of nodes and the node value chosen by the first player, find whether the second player wins or not.
+Given a binary tree, number of nodes `n` and the node value chosen by the first player `x`, find whether the second player wins or not.

 - Definition:
     - `n` is odd